 Though summer is the time most people make this delicious veggie salad, I am not convinced that it really should be.
 Since cucumbers are usually available all year, anytime should be a great time for this dish, in my opinion.

 My family loves cucumber tomato salad because it’s…

 This dish is one of the most simple anyone will ever make.
 It’s really just a matter of peeling and slicing vegetables and adding them to a bowl with spices and seasonings.

-The main ingredients in this summer salad are cucumbers (which strangely enough are actually considered a fruit), tomatoes, and onion.
+The main ingredient in this summer salad is cucumbers which strangely enough are actually considered a fruit.
+The other veggies used are tomatoes and red onion.
 Some people also add bell pepper, but I prefer to make mine without those.

 Deseeding the cucumbers is optional.
 For those with diverticulitis that must avoid eating any type of seeds, deseeding is necessary.
 However, for those without this condition, the seeds actually contain lots of nutrition, so I leave mine in